ventura-christian/HTML-Resume/README.md

 ### 🔗 Other Links

-I will incorporate this resume into my other repository linked <a href="https://github.com/ventura-christian/git-init-my-career">here (Git init my career)</a> which serves as a hangout for the ideas and projects I am currently working on as my path towards employment expands.
+I will incorporate this resume in my other repository, "Git init my career", linked <a href="https://github.com/ventura-christian/git-init-my-career">here </a> which serves as a hangout for the ideas and projects I am currently working on as my path towards employment expands.

 ---